ronakdm/drtorch/README.md

 ## Quickstart

-A quickstart example is present in the docs `docs/source/quicstart.ipynb`.
+A quickstart example is present in the docs `docs/source/quickstart.ipynb`.

 ## Documentation

-The documentation is available here TOOD
+The documentation is available [here](https://ronakdm.github.io/drtorch/).

 ## Contributing